Opening a bank account

 - Transfer money in a branch, by telephone or through a mobile or online banking service

-- Pay for things with a debit card
+- Pay for things with a debit card or a digital wallet

 - Withdraw money from ATM machines